Frozemint/WaveBot/README.md

 # Features
 - Automated removal of bot messages from unwanted text channels
-- Poll users with a question, with the option to vote YES, NO, or ABSTAIN.
+- Poll users with a question, with unlimited options for voting

 # Commands